ADA Grievance Policy

 Receiving and Maintaining Confidential Student Records

-When a faculty member has a question about the appropriateness of the accommodation for a specific course or course activity, the assistant vice president for academic services should be contacted to address the faculty member's concern.
+When a faculty member has a question about the appropriateness of the accommodation for a specific course or course activity, the associate dean for academic services should be contacted to address the faculty member’s concern.